TensorNetwork/tensornetwork.org/src/mps/index.md

 on the page than in their original definitions above.
 But recall that it is the connectivity of indices, not their orientation, that carries the meaning of tensor diagrams.

+## Further Reading and Resources

+- <b>The Density-Matrix Renormalization Group in the Age of Matrix Product States</b>\cite{Schollwoeck:2011} A very thorough and accessible review article focused on matrix product state tensor networks in a physics context, with many helpful figures.

+- <b>Tensor Train Decomposition</b>\cite{Oseledets:2011} A clear exposition of
+  the MPS/TT network and algorithms geared at an applied mathematics audience.